-An openness toward sharing with the camera is the fundamental thing an actor can bring to my sessions.
+An openness toward sharing with the camera should be the primary objective for the subject.
 When actors give me what I need to work with in this area, I can produce a considerable volume of great shots in a short time.
 Strong eye contact plays a large role.

 For wardrobe I generally recommend form fitting, darker, solid colors but to maintain a contrast with your skin tone.
 I ask my clients to avoid anything with a lot of extraneous ornamentation such as ruffles and articles with asymmetry .Textures generally register nicely and light layers such as spring or fall jackets can work very well.
 Logos are generally distracting and undesirable and unless you're a character actor with perhaps a hipster or hip hop character look.
 Leading men and women should avoid logos.
 Otherwise, your wardrobe style should reflect how you'll look at an audition.